Your guide to visiting Lake Superior in spring

 Gargantua Road opens the door to several productive trout lakes, offering anglers the perfect blend of accessibility and seclusion, including:

-• Belanger Lake Canoe Route is a great option for a peaceful, overnight fishing trip with short portages and private backcountry campsites
+• Belanger Lake Canoe Route, a great option for a peaceful, overnight fishing trip with short portages and private backcountry campsites

-• Gargantua Lake, Miron Lake, and Buckshot Lake have each been recently outfitted with a park rental canoe at the end of their single portages.
+• Gargantua Lake, Miron Lake, and Buckshot Lake, which have each been recently outfitted with a park rental canoe at the end of their single portages.
 Perfect for anglers not keen on portaging but looking for solitude

 You can explore the many trout lakes throughout the park with Fish ON-line, a helpful resource for discovering which species are found where.